kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

 - PATCH `/api/documents/:documentid`

-  - Description: Allows an authenticated urban planner to update a specific document by its ID.
+  - **Description**: Allows an authenticated urban planner to update a specific document by its ID.
 This endpoint updates the document's details and reassigns its stakeholders.

-  - Request Parameters: documentid (Integer, required): The unique ID of the document to be updated.
+  - **Request Parameters**: documentid (Integer, required): The unique ID of the document to be updated.

-  - Request Body: A JSON object containing the updated document details.
+  - **Request Body**: A JSON object containing the updated document details.
 The idStakeholder field (array) is optional but will overwrite existing stakeholders if provided.

     ```json
     {